Virginia RB Perris Jones hurt, carted off field and taken to hospital after hit by Louisville

 Players from both teams knelt for about 15 minutes as Jones was treated and gently lifted onto the board with his head wrapped between two pads, and then onto the cart as Cavaliers players gathered around.

 Fans and players applauded Jones as the cart left the field.
-He was taken to UofL Hospital for observation.
+He was taken to UofL Hospital for observation and coach Tony Elliott said Jones was going to have an MRI.

+“We are getting some encouraging news, but I don’t want say anything until we get it officially," Elliott said.

+“Every play can end that way.
+PJ leaves it all on the line.
+We think he will be OK.
+Nobody wants to see it. ... to go out on a stretcher."

 Louisville rallied to beat Virginia 31-24.